huydinhtran/huydinhtran.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a first-year PhD Computer Science student at [The University of Kansas](https://ku.edu/).
 I'm currently working as a Graduate Research Assistant under the guidance of [Professor Mohammad Alian](https://alian-eecs.ku.edu/).
 My research interest is computer architecture and systems with a concentration on computer system simulation, profiling/sampling workload, and performance/power models.
-My current research focuses on developing standard sampling methodology for scale-out applications.
+My current research focuses on developing standard sampling methodologies for scale-out applications.

 News